DhritiShikhar/issuetrackers-doc/doc2.rst

 8. Advanced Search:
 	use query parameters in the URL as your query for REST call

-9. To get all comments:
-	GET /rest/bug/(id_or_alias)/comment

 Individual lookup
 -------------------

+1. User:
-1. You can search a user based on:
+	-You can search a user based on:
-	- ID
+		* ID
-	- real name
+		* real name
-	- email address
+		* email address
-	- match
+		* match

+2. Issue

+3. Comment

 Collect sample data
 --------------------